-• On December 1, 2017, the California Independent System Operator selected a proposal by the Company's Marsh Landing project to provide black start capability in the greater San Francisco Bay Area.
-The black start service would restart Marsh Landing in the event of a blackout to support the California Independent System Operator's directed restoration of the electrical grid in response to an emergency condition.
-The Company has advanced the project and will provide additional details dependent on FERC approval rulings.
+• As of July 2020, all necessary regulatory approvals were obtained with respect to the Company's Marsh Landing project to provide black start capability in the greater San Francisco Bay area, which would restart Marsh Landing in the event of a blackout, under a five-year contract with the California Independent System Operator to support their emergency restoration of the electrical grid.
+The project has commenced construction activities and is expected to achieve commercial operations in the second quarter of 2021.